Spoiler Alert: Every single one of these issues is preventable by the user...

 One of the best ways to learn is through repetition, so we’ve put together a list of top five issues that are most commonly addressed by our support team, and how they can be resolved or prevented.

-Read through these cautionary tales with a sense of urgency and respect, because sooner or later one of these situations will happen to you.
+Read through these cautionary tales with a sense of urgency and respect, because sooner or later one of these situations can be relevant to you.
 How catastrophic or minor that event will be in your case depends in large part on your foresight.

 Allow us to present – absolutely free and accurate foresight, courtesy of MEW support!

-I don’t see my funds in the wallet
+I don’t see my assets in the wallet

-Contrary to the initial panicked reaction, this does not usually mean that funds are missing.
-Most of the time, it's a misunderstanding or 'settings' issue.
+Contrary to the initial panicked reaction, this does not usually mean that assets are missing.
+Most of the time, it's a misunderstanding or interface issue.

-The first step when you don't see your funds in the wallet is heading to a blockchain explorer for an accurate view of your holdings.
-Blockchain explorers, like Etherscan or EthVM, can show you a complete overview of your funds at a specific wallet’s address (0x…).
+The first step when you don't see your assets in the wallet is heading to a blockchain explorer for an accurate view of your holdings.
+Blockchain explorers, like Etherscan or EthVM, can show you a complete overview of your assets at a specific wallet’s address (0x…).

 A wallet interface can have errors that prevent it from displaying balances correctly.
 Checking explorers, on the other hand, can remove any doubts you have about your wallet’s balances.
 If it’s not showing there, you don’t have it.